-If the judge approves the agreement, and the settlement agreement is uncontested, the judge signs the couple a divorce decree that shows what they agreed to.
+If the judge approves the agreement and there is an uncontested divorce settlement agreement, the judge signs a divorce decree that shows what they agreed to.
 The couple is then legally divorced.
-If any of the issues are contested, or the judge does not approve the marital settlement agreement, the next step is for the divorce case to go to trial.
-A trial date will be set by the court clerk.
+If any issues are contested, or the judge does not approve the marital settlement agreement, the next step is for the divorce case to go to trial.
+The court clerk will set a trial date.

 7. Proceeding to a Divorce Trial

 At trial, evidence and arguments are presented by each side, and the judge decides on any unresolved issues, including child custody and visitation, child and spousal support, and property division.
-Once the judge has reached his or her decision, the judge grants the divorce.
+Once the judge has reached their decision, the judge grants the divorce.
 They will sign the divorce papers and enter a final judgment for the couple.
-This will legally close the divorce proceedings and result in the dissolution of marriage.
+This will legally close the divorce proceedings and result in the dissolution of the marriage.
 The divorce is complete.

 8. Appealing the Judge's Decision

-Either or both spouses can appeal a judge's decision to a higher court.
+Either or both ex-spouses can appeal a judge's decision to a higher court.
 But it's unusual for an appeals court to overturn a judge's decision.
 Also, remember that settlements usually cannot be appealed if both spouses agree to their terms.
-However, after trial, if there is something that needs to change, such as the child custody arrangement, you may be able to modify the divorce decree.
+However, if something needs to change, such as the child custody arrangement, you may be able to ask a court to modify the divorce decree.

 A Divorce Timeline: Wrap-Up

-It's hard to say how long all these steps will take in your case and in your state.
-The entire process can take from as little as a few months, to as long as several years.
+It's hard to say how long or how time-consuming these steps will take in your case and your state.
+The entire process can take from as little as a few months to as long as several years.
 For instance, in Texas, the spouses must wait 61 days after filing their divorce petition, whether contested or not.
-The more the couple can cooperate and agree to reasonable compromises, the smoother and faster the divorce will go.
+The more the couple can cooperate and make reasonable compromises, the smoother and faster the divorce will go.

 Successfully Navigate Your Divorce Timeline With an Experienced Attorney

-From initial coaching on what documents to bring to your first consultation, all the way through guidance on hearings, trials, and court orders, a divorce attorney will fight for your best interests.
-They will provide helpful, resourceful legal advice for your divorce case.
+From initial coaching on what documents to bring to your first consultation through guidance on hearings, trials, and court orders, a divorce attorney will fight for your best interests.
+They will provide helpful and resourceful legal advice for your divorce case.